How to Get the Most Out of an Injury Claim? Proven Strategies

 - Permanent disfigurement or disability

-The Federal Trade Commission estimates that proper damage calculation can increase settlements by 30-40%.
+The Federal Trade Commission estimates that proper damage calculation may potentially increase settlement amounts.
 The Consumer Financial Protection Bureau recommends keeping detailed expense records throughout your recovery process.

 Professional Valuation Benefits